hackrack/javascript/bonus_material/README.md

 **You should not spend time on this bonus material if you do not feel 100% comfortable with the core weekly material**.
 If you master the material in the weekly folders, you'll be ready crush your interviews.
-Prioritize understanding the weekly material, and then come back to these bonuses
+Prioritize understanding the weekly material, and then come back to these bonuses.